BECOMING A PATRIOT SERIES

 DISRUPTION TO THE FAMILY OF GOD

-Historically, every generation encounters periods of identity crisis that foster disruptions and each responds uniquely to it.
+Historically, every generation encounters periods of identity crisis that foster disruptions, and each responds uniquely to it.
 Through such times, God's people can lose their sense of self as a people of God.
-Israel's history demonstrates this clearly.
+Israel's history demonstrates this.
 So our concerns for our day are not unwarranted.
 Yet our response—our spirit integrated defenses, should we become impotent against its influences, is the danger.
-At l costs, we must draw ourselves up and over and above the things of this world and not descend into it as we witness in so many today.
+At l costs, we must draw ourselves up and above the things of this world and not descend into it as we witness in so many today.

 What Paul describes is a significant disruption to the family of God.
 He reveals what I term a "Prominent Horn of Power" that will bring great distress to the community of Faith.
 It refers not to the anti-Christ, but the spirit of the anti-Christ, or an anti-Messiah character that will prompt people to submit to no spiritual headship—they will follow their inclinations and be a horn of power unto themselves.
 Of course, this stems from a spirit of lawlessness, which directs people to shake off rules and authorities.